Family Reunification Parole Processes

 - A beneficiary granted parole may apply for an Employment Authorization Document (EAD) by filing Form I-765, Application for Employment Authorization, either online or via mail.

-After the petitioner files Form I-134A, we will review the form and supporting evidence to ensure that the petitioner has sufficient financial resources to support the beneficiary for the duration of the parole period and conduct background checks on the petitioner.
-We will also verify the relationship between the principal beneficiary and any derivative beneficiaries.
-We will determine whether the Form I-134A is sufficient.
-If confirmed, beneficiaries will receive an email from USCIS with instructions on how to set up a USCIS online account and complete the next steps.
-Beneficiaries should check their email, including spam and junk folders, for important messages from USCIS.
+After the petitioner files Form I-134A, we will review the form and supporting evidence to ensure that the supporter and co-supporters, if any, have sufficient financial resources to support each beneficiary for the duration of the parole period.
+We will also conduct background checks on the petitioner.
+We will verify the relationships between the principal beneficiary and any of their derivative beneficiaries and add-on derivative beneficiaries.

 If Form I-134A Is Sufficient

-If we confirm that the Form I-134A is sufficient, the beneficiary will receive an email from USCIS with instructions on how to set up a USCIS online account and complete the next steps.
-Beneficiaries must confirm their biographical information in their USCIS online account and attest that they have completed all requirements, including:
+If USCIS confirms that the Form I-134A is sufficient, we will email the beneficiary with instructions on how to set up a myUSCIS online account and complete the next steps.
+Beneficiaries must confirm their biographical information in their myUSCIS online account and attest that they have completed all requirements, including:

-- An attestation affirming that
+- An eligibility attestation affirming that:

 - They are a national of a country with a family reunification parole process and the principal beneficiary of an approved Form I-130, Petition for Alien Relative; or